-Here are the topics we are currently studying: RE curriculum map 2017-18 for web We use a combination of the London Diocese (LDBS) scheme of work 2017 and Understanding Christianity, a nationwide programme which enables pupils to explore the Christian faith in detail.
+Here are the topics we are currently studying: RE curriculum map 2018-19.
+We use a combination of the London Diocese (LDBS) scheme of work 2017 and Understanding Christianity, a nationwide programme which enables pupils to explore the Christian faith in detail.

 RE teaching also takes place at other times such as in the study of other subjects where relevant, during trips and visits (eg to St Mary’s Church, Regents’ Park Mosque, St Paul’s Cathedral, local Synagogue, Westminster Abbey), workshops (eg Creation and Science at Wetherby Prep, ‘Who was responsible for Jesus’ death?’ at All Souls Langham Place) and links with the topics we cover in Collective Worship.

 - Securing a Theological understanding of Christianity, as practised at St Mary’s Church (Key Concepts in Christianity St Mary’s Bryanston Square)

 - Fostering an enjoyment of exploring faith, beliefs and ideas

 Here is our RE policy: RE Policy 2017

 We are currently trialling an assessment system, developed with John Viner (Section 48 inspector), which you can find here: http://johneviner.wixsite.com/reassessment

 How can parents help?

 Talking to your children about your own beliefs and faith (if you have one), as well as festivals and special events in your lives is a great starting point.
 For older children, it may be interesting to visit different places of worship, and to discuss current affairs linked to religious issues.